egberts/egberts.github.io-src/content/articles/vim-faster-reloading-of-syntax.md

 Same Vim edit terminal session, same test example file; lot's of typing.

 Of course, there is this bash shell history.
-Let's try the bash history approach (which sounds and works way better after the first few laborous times).
+Let's try the bash history approach (which sounds and works way better after the first few laborious times).

 The new command sequences now are given below: